typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Important]
-Don't forget to `commit` after executing an `undefine` statement.
-Otherwise, anything we have undefined is NOT committed to the original database that is running on the TypeDB server.
+Don't forget to `commit` after executing an `undefine` query.
+Otherwise, any changes will NOT be committed to the database.
 When using one of the [TypeDB Clients](../03-client-api/00-overview.md), to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the [TypeDB Console](../02-console/01-console.md), we use the `commit` command.
 </div>